simjxu/floorplan_gui/README.md

 - User can name the different builds based upon CSV file

 ## Updates
+10/22/21: Fixed a lot of items.
+Remaining to do:
+- Make mouse wheel scroll work for scroll bar
+- Add in dividers on the months
+- Add years on top of the months
 10/17/21: Next step to add the marker labels in, maybe figure out how to move the Timeline object to another class 10/13/21: Next step to create a YAML input
 10/11/21: Struggled to create a Marker class to control the different circle objects.